sunnyStefi/common-hacks/README.md

 4. RESULT OF UNEXPECTED ACTION: the attacker receives the money that was supposed to be sent to the User
 5. BEST PRACTICE: Minimizing the relevance of transaction ordering or timing inside the contract logic.
 Batch auctions implementations, defining a maximum or minimum acceptable price range on a trade, commit and reveal scheme.
 Submarine send

+**#Z Bypass Contract Size**

+1. ACTORS: Victim contract, Attacker contract
+2. WEAK SITUATION: Victim contract uses contract size (extcodesize) to check if a function can be performed
+3. UNEXPECTED ACTION: Attacker calls the weak function inside the constructor, where its size is still 0
+4. RESULT OF UNEXPECTED ACTION: Attacker can impersonate EOA inside the costructor
+5. BEST PRACTICE:

 **# TEMPLATE**

 1. ACTORS: